 UK work visa routes

-The new rules for frontier workers in the UK will apply to all EU, EEA and Swiss citizens, with the exception of Irish nationals.
+The rules for frontier workers in the UK apply to all EU, EEA and Swiss citizens, with the exception of Irish nationals.
 If you are an Irish frontier worker you do not need to do anything to continue working in the UK from 1 January 2021.

 Irish citizens will not need a frontier worker permit but may apply for one if they wish.
 This mirrors the exemption provisions for Irish citizens under the EU Settlement Scheme, where all Irish citizens will continue to be able to enter and live in the UK as they do now, but can apply for settled status under the scheme if they so wish.